Productivity is contagious

 Part of your job includes doing things you hate.
 I know this because it’s, in fact, what everyone’s job includes.
 To motivate yourself through those things, set arbitrary stupid goals.

 For example: If I’m really dreading something (it usually involves a calendar), I’ll bribe myself with a diet coke.
-I’ll say to myself, “If you do this thing, you can treat yourself to a diet coke afterwards.”
+I’ll say to myself, “If you do this thing, you can treat yourself to a diet coke afterward.”

 Stupid?
 Pretty darn effective?
 Absolutely.